 WATER MAINS NETWORK RENEWAL

-A programme is currently being developed with the Contractor, Laing O'Rourke, for other outstanding work in the village when Marsh Lane has been completed.
+A programme will be developed with the Contractor, Laing O'Rourke, for other outstanding work in the village when High Street has been completed.

 Trial of Aircraft Southerly Departure Routes

 There has been much anger and disquiet within the village concerning the sudden increase in aircraft noise since the southerly departure route trials began in May.
 Initially route 5 presented a sharp increase in noise but Route 6 has been much worse.
 The airport claim that this is because aircraft are not following the designated routes as a result of inaccurate co-ordinates being entered in the navigation systems.
 We are told that this has now been corrected and a further 3 month trial of option 6 will commence on November 13th.
 The public consultation concerning flight path options preceded any trials and consequently information about their impact might be considered insufficient for the public to have made informed decisions.
 It also appears that Birmingham Airport Ltd may not make the results of the trials public although they will have to present them to the CAA.
 It might therefore be possible to access the results by way of a Freedom of Information request to the CAA and a judicial review of any CAA decision might be possible.
 A local action group is being established by residents of Balsall Common and we will ensure that you are represented.

 In addition with the end of the runway being 300 m nearer the village the noise from aircraft taking off to the north is much worse especially in the early morning with windows open and some residents in Old Station Road are aware of ground testing of engines in the new maintenance hanger.

 Well over 150 residents attended the 'Hello' held by the airport on 21st June and made their feelings known in no uncertain terms, many people felt that little heed was taken by the junior employees who represented the airport.
 Incredibly the airport say that whilst they are noting comments there is no further public consultation, the data from the trial is information for the CAA only.